stefangweichinger/ansible-rclone/README.md

 ansible role to install [rclone](https://github.com/ncw/rclone)

+Please note that this role installs rclone from the upstream repository and not from the OS repositories!

 ## Usage

 1. Clone this repo into your local roles-directory or install via `ansible-galaxy install stefangweichinger.rclone`.